 Israel has begun a gradual return to normalization regarding COVID-19.

-The Government has just released a new list qualification as commercial businesses and educational institutions are returning.
+The Government has just released a new list of guidelines.
 Some of the ongoing restrictions and instructions are set to a strategic health standard.
 The reason for this is to minimize contact between people and as such reduce the risk of exposure to a second wave of the COVID-19 virus.
 Below are a few examples of guidelines you should stick to in order to keep the virus from spreading further.

 The most recent instructions include the following:

-- You must wear a mask in ALL indoor and outdoor public spaces if you around other people – this does not apply to children under 6.
+- You must wear a mask in ALL indoor and outdoor public spaces (especially, but not only if you around other people) – this does not apply to children under 6.

 - Public parks are still not permitted.